awsdocs/ec2-image-builder-user-guide/doc_source/what-is-image-builder.md

 1. If your Image Builder pipeline creates a custom Amazon Machine Image \(AMI\) for distribution, you can authorize other AWS accounts, organizations, and OUs to launch it from your account\.
 Your account is billed for charges that are associated with the AMI\.

 Image Builder integrates with the following AWS services to provide detailed event metrics, logging, and monitoring\.
 This information helps you track your activity, troubleshoot image build issues, and create automations based on event notifications\.
-+ **AWS CloudTrail** – Monitor Image Builder events that are sent to CloudTrail\.
-For more information about CloudTrail, see [What Is AWS CloudTrail?](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-user-guide.html) in the *AWS CloudTrail User Guide*\.
-+ **Amazon CloudWatch Logs** – Monitor, store, and access your Image Builder log files\.
-Optionally, you can save your logs to an S3 bucket\.
-For more information about CloudWatch Logs, see [What is Amazon CloudWatch Logs?](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html) in the *Amazon CloudWatch Logs User Guide*\.
-+ **Amazon EventBridge** – Connect to a stream of real\-time event data from Image Builder activities in your account\.
-For more information about EventBridge, see [What Is Amazon EventBridge?](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-what-is.html) in the *Amazon EventBridge User Guide*\.
-+ **AWS Marketplace** – See a list of your current AWS Marketplace product subscriptions, and search for image products directly from Image Builder\.
-You can also use an image product that you’ve subscribed to as the base image for an Image Builder recipe\.
-For more information about managing AWS Marketplace subscriptions, see the [AWS Marketplace Buyer Guide](https://docs.aws.amazon.com/marketplace/latest/buyerguide)\.
-+ **Amazon Simple Notification Service \(Amazon SNS\)** – If configured, publish detailed messages about your image status to an SNS topic that you subscribe to\.
-For more information about Amazon SNS, see [What is Amazon SNS?](https://docs.aws.amazon.com/sns/latest/dg/welcome.html) in the *Amazon Simple Notification Service Developer Guide*\.

 **Topics**
 + [Features of EC2 Image Builder](#image-builder-features)